 These injuries can be debilitating and costly to treat if you do not have insurance coverage through your employer or another source such as Medicare or Medicaid.

 Were you injured because someone else's negligence caused your bike accident?

 If so, it may be possible for you to seek compensation from those at fault for causing your injury so that you can recover some financial relief while moving forward with treatment options needed after suffering a serious bike accident injury.

 Riding a bicycle is a wonderful way to enjoy a warm afternoon or the perfect means of traveling to and from work when trying to maintain an active lifestyle.

 Naperville is a thriving and busy home to the third-largest population in Illinois, and its thousands of bicycle enthusiasts must share the roads with hundreds of thousands of motorists.
 Unfortunately, this increases the likelihood that you may be involved in a bicycle accident.

 Laws to Abide by When Bicycling Through Naperville

 Due to so many people on city sidewalks, bicyclists are prohibited from using public sidewalks and must share the roads with motorists instead.
-Many of the rules bicyclists must follow are similar to the rules of the road that every driver must abide by.
+As a result, many of the rules bicyclists must follow are similar to the road rules that every driver must obey.

 When riding after dusk, your bicycle must be visible to traffic.
-This is accomplished through the use of a bike light on the front and red reflectors on the back.
+You can remain in view by using a bike light on the front and red reflectors on the back.
 Other ways to increase your visibility include wearing bright or reflective clothing or installing devices that emit light on the wheels or back of the bike.